SuleimanFarah/sunpy/Home:-Weekly-Community-Meetings-Archive.md

 * The sponsored package dashboard is cool
 * We have a lot of sponsored packages, maintaining them is hard
   * e.g. `radiospectra` and `drms` need retemplating
-  * Everytime the package template gets updated, it would be nice to be able to propagate these changes downstream
+  * Every time the package template gets updated, it would be nice to be able to propagate these changes downstream
 * Laura interested in doing more work on `radiospectra`, possibly with help of students; needs reviving!

 ## 7th October 2020